run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 ## Actions

-Through this menu, it is possible to register the actions that will be executed in the workflow.
+Through this menu, it is possible to register the actions that will be executed in the tracker.

 1. To include an action, select the Actions tab and click  the "Add" option,
 2. The action register screen will be displayed, as shown in the figure below:

     ![Screenshot](images/Process-fig06.png)

-    Figure 6 - Register/edit workflow, actions tab
+    Figure 6 - Register/edit tracker, actions tab

 3. Fill in the fields, informing: